barangerbenjamin/setup-data/setup.md

 Make is a build automation tool that build executable.
-Go to this [url](https://sourceforge.net/projects/ezwinports/files) and click on "make-4.2.1-without-guile-w32-bin.zip" The download will start shortly, save the file.
+Go to this [url](https://sourceforge.net/projects/ezwinports/files) and click on "make-4.2.1-without-guile-w32-bin.zip"

+The download will start shortly, save the file.

 Go to the folder where the file has been saved, probably "Downloads" and right click on it and choose "Extract All..." then click on "Extract"

 A new explorer window will open with several directories in it.
 Select them all and copy them.

 In an explorer windows, go to "C:\Program Files\Git\mingw64" and merge the directories with those already there.
-DO not replace existing file/folder.
+Do not replace existing file/folder.

 If it is open, restart your Git Bash.